f4ble/pyarc/README.md

 - Service mode:
     * Hardcoded scheduled tasks.
 Get players, Get Chat, Run version check
     * Mysql storage of users and chat.
     * Chat commands.
 Prefix with !
         * lastseen PlayerName - Last time player was online.
         * online - List players online
         * [Waiting for game support] killme - Suicide
         * [Planned] mail PlayerName Message - Ingame mailing system
     * [Planned] Cron-like commands.
 Schedule your restart with a broadcast command prior.
+    * Check with OS if server is running and alter behavior accordingly.
+    * Server restarts / shutdown puts the service on hold.
+Resumes when server is detected.

 - Other:
   * Server version check.
 Arkon will notify you if there is a new version of the game.